 We believe in the value of a team.
 A team, "two or more," serving together is good for the children, the ministry, and the team members themselves.
-A team also protects the CM and the church from false accusations about team member behavior.
+A team also protects the children's ministry and the church from false accusations about team member behavior.

 - 1. What do you believe about adults being alone with children? - 2.
 What should be done if a "lone adult" situation arises? - 3.
 Who is responsible for the supervision of team members while in service? - 4.
-Are there any other team members who will supervise other team members? - 5.
 What happens if a team member is doing something "wrong"?